zeyadayman99/Spring-Boot-3-Spring-6-Hibernate/README.md

 - **Spring Data JPA**: Use Spring Data JPA to simplify database access and improve productivity.
 - **Spring Security**: Secure your applications with Spring Security, including authentication and authorization.
 - **Spring AOP**: Implement Aspect-Oriented Programming with Spring AOP.
-- **Spring REST**: Build and consume RESTful web services with Spring REST.
+- **Spring REST**: Build and consume RESTful web services with Spring REST and Api Documenting using Open-Api and Swagger.
 - **Spring Transactions**: Manage transactions in Spring applications to ensure data integrity.

 ## Tech Stack